retrocomputacion/retrobbs/readme.md

  - Fixed display of .c and .pet files
  - Fixed playtime for audio files played thru the PCMPLAY function
  - Improved *dbmaintenance.py* UI, now it is possible to cancel options 'Update user data' and 'Add user'
  - Username is now case-insensitive (username is still stored and displayed as case-sensitive). *dbmaintenance.py* will warn of existing clashing usernames, but will take no action.
-Is up to the admin to edit or delete the offending user accounts
+Is up to the admin to edit or delete the offending user accounts.
+ - Removed extra empty line if the first section of a menu doesnt have a title.

 ---
 # 1.2 The *Turbo56K* protocol